35 Free Things to do in Bangkok (& cheap Bangkok attractions too)!

 Asiatique

-Lumpini Park – In the centre of the city, this is perhaps Bangkok’s most well-known park.
+In the centre of the city, this is perhaps the most well-known and one of the best parks in Bangkok.
 It is massive and offers lots of flora and fauna in the area.
 There are also a lot of outdoor leisure activities for locals to take part; including dancing, aerobics and yoga.
 There is a lake that you can rent a paddleboat on and you can even sometimes find a classical orchestra playing on a Sunday afternoon.
 This is also the park to search for reptiles slinking around the park.
 BTS Sala Daeng and MRT Silom are the nearest stations to the park.

 Free things to do in Bangkok